Identifying and Preventing Workplace Violence

 - Mobile workplaces

-- Working with unstable or volatile clients or patients
+- Working with unstable or volatile clients

 - Working alone or in small numbers